jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerFinishGame/task.md

 <div class="hint" title="Click me to learn about the `reversed` built-in function">

-If you need to get a list in which the elements are in reverse order, you can loop through the elements of the original list from the end to the beginning and return a new list or use the built-in [`reversed`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/reversed.html) function:
+If you need to get a list in which the elements are in reverse order, you can either loop through the elements of the original list from the end to the beginning and return a new list or use the built-in [`reversed`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/reversed.html) function:

   ```kotlin